-On September 2, 2014, the Provincial Government and the five largest unions (AAHP, CUPE, IBEW, NAPE AND NLNU) representing employees of the Public Service Pension Plan (PSPP) signed an agreement that will ensure the sustainability of the PSPP.
-This agreement includes joint management of the PSPP, an equal sharing between Government and plan members in any future surpluses and deficits, the issuance by Government of a \$2.685 billion promissory note to address the unfunded liability of the plan and plan changes designed to have a positive impact on the Fund.
-The Pension Reform Agreement also includes the establishment of the Public Service Pension Plan Corporation as the administrator of the PSPP and Trustee of the PSPP Fund.
-In accordance with the agreement, PSPP assets were carved out of the Newfoundland and Labrador Pooled Pension Fund (NLPPF) as of March 31, 2015.
+On September 2, 2014, the Provincial Government and the five unions (AAHP, CUPE, IBEW, NAPE AND NLNU) representing employees of the Public Service Pension Plan (PSPP) signed an agreement that will ensure the sustainability of the PSPP.
+This agreement included a joint management of the PSPP; an equal sharing between Government and plan members in any future surpluses and deficits; the issuance by Government for a \$2.685 Billion promissory note to address the unfunded liability of the plan; and other plan changes designed to have a positive impact on the Fund.
+The Pension Reform Agreement also included the establishment of the Public Service Pension Fund Corporation as the administrator of the PSPP and Trustee of the PSPP Fund.
+In accordance with the agreement, PSPP assets were carved out of the NL Pooled Pension Fund (NLPPF) as of March 31, 2015.

-Continuing with its pension reform initiative, Government entered into an agreement with the Newfoundland and Labrador Teachers' Association on June 15, 2015 for the Teachers' Pension Plan (TPP).
-Similar to the PSPP agreement, this agreement includes joint management of the TPP, an equal sharing between Government and plan members in any future surpluses and deficits, the issuance by Government of a \$1.862 billion promissory note to address the unfunded liability of the plan and plan changes designed to have a positive impact on the Fund.
-While most benefit changes and contribution rate increases will be effective September 1, 2015, the joint trusteeship will be established in the first half of fiscal 2016/17.
+Continuing with its pension reform initiative, Government entered into an agreement with the Newfoundland and Labrador Teachers' Association on June 15, 2015.
+Similar to the PSPP agreement, this agreement includes joint management of the TPP; an equal sharing between Government and plan members in any future surpluses and deficits; the issuance by Government for a \$1.862 Billion promissory note to address the unfunded liability of the plan; and other plan changes designed to have a positive impact on the Fund.
+While most benefit changes and contribution rate increases were effective September 1, 2015, it is anticipated that the joint trusteeship will be established during 2016.

-During 2015, the PIC will continue to oversee the management of the NLPPF, pursuant to its mandate.
-As noted above however, the Fund will no longer include assets of the Public Service Pension Plan.
-As of April 1, 2015, the Fund will only include the Teachers' Pension Plan, the Uniformed Services Pension Plan, the Members of the House of Assembly Pension Plan and the Provincial Court Judges' Pension Plan.
-The 2015 Annual Report of the Pensions Investment Committee will reflect these changes.
+During 2016, the PIC will therefore continue to oversee the management of the Newfoundland and Labrador Pooled Pension Fund, pursuant to its mandate and work with Government to support the implementation of the joint trusteeship agreement with the Teacher's Pension Plan.
+As noted above however, the Fund will no longer include contributions to the Public Service Pension Plan.
+As of April 1, 2015, the Fund included the Teachers' Pension Plan; the Uniformed Services Pension Plan; the Members of the House of Assembly Pension Plan; and the Provincial Court Judges' Pension Plan.
+The 2016 Activity Report of the Pensions Investment Committee will reflect these changes.